jsh9/chatgpt-to-markdown/README.md

 ## 1. Installation

+To install it from the Chrome Web Store, go to this URL: https://chrome.google.com/webstore/detail/chatgpt-to-markdown/ajogklnjecgpjfalkokkencdlbnhiohb

-This extension is not on the Chrome Web Store yet.
-To install it manually into your Chrome or Edge browser, following the steps below:
+(Extensions on the Chrome Web Store can also be directly installed to Edge too.)

+Alternatively, if you'd like to use this extension in the developer mode, following the steps below to install it:

 1. Download this extension.
 You can choose either options:
     * Download the latest stable release from the [Releases](https://github.com/jsh9/chatgpt-to-markdown/releases) page